Second Sino-Japanese War: Fall of Nanjing and massacre

 Japanese forces inflicted heavy casualties on the Chinese soldiers defending the city, killing approximately 50,000 of them including 17 Chinese generals.
 Upon the capture of Nanjing, Japanese committed massive war atrocities including mass murder and rape of Chinese civilians after 13 December 1937, which has been referred to as the Nanjing Massacre.
 Over the next several weeks, Japanese troops perpetrated numerous mass executions and tens of thousands of rapes.
 The army looted and burned the surrounding towns and the city, destroying more than a third of the buildings.
 The number of Chinese killed in the massacre has been subject to much debate, with estimates ranging from 100,000 to more than 300,000.
 The numbers agreed upon by most scholars are provided by the International Military Tribunal for the Far East, which estimate at least 200,000 murders and 20,000 rapes.

 The Japanese atrocities in Nanjing, especially following the Chinese defense of Shanghai, increased international goodwill for the Chinese people and the Chinese government.
 The Nationalist government re-established itself in Chongqing, which became the wartime seat of government until 1945.

-1938
+Following the capture of Nanjing, Chiang Kai-shek was now willing to accept Japan's initial proposal.
+However, the Japanese government hardened its terms drastically with the inclusion of the recognition of Manchukuo.
+Peace negotiations broke down and Chiang Kai-shek failed to respond by the January 12, 1938 deadline.
+Prime Minister Konoe issued the First Konoe Statement on January 16, 1938, declaring: "We will no longer deal with the government of Chiang Kai-shek."
+This effectively severed relations and committed Japan to a total war of regime change.

+Xinjiang rebellion

+In 1937, then pro-Soviet General Sheng Shicai invaded Dunganistan accompanied by Soviet troops to defeat General Ma Hushan of the KMT 36th Division.
+General Ma expected help from Nanjing, but did not receive it.
+The Nationalist government was forced to deny these maneuvers as "Japanese propaganda", as it needed continued military supplies from the Soviets.

+1938: Strategic retreat

 By January 1938, most conventional Kuomintang forces had either been defeated or no longer offered major resistance to Japanese advances.
 KMT forces won a few victories in 1938 (the Battle of Taierzhuang and the Battle of Wanjialing) but were generally ineffective that year.
 By March 1938, the Japanese controlled almost all of North China.
 Communist-led rural resistance to the Japanese remained active, however.
+Following the fall of Shanghai and Nanjing in late 1937, the Nationalist military command began a war of attrition known as "trading space for time" (以空間換時間).
+By gradually withdrawing into China's vast interior and establishing the rugged southwestern province of Sichuan as a final defensive base, the Kuomintang intended to over-extend Japanese supply lines while reconstituting its depleted central armies.